DrAShabut/AndroidDev/session-3.md

 ![image](uploads/d666473293241377fdc636aa1bfa4a14/image.png)

 2. Add a new activity and name it “TestActivity” as in the previous example and design the activity_test.xml layout to include a TextView.
-The code should look as follow:
+The code should look as follows:
+   Note: don't forget to select the right option for the activity: 'Empty Views Activity'.

 ![image](uploads/32f6cfde1caebed19df35e62662c2b8e/image.png)

 3. Add the following code to the MainActivity.java class: